Kirilbt/interactive-map/README.md

 # Plateforme 10 - Interactive Map

-Three.js interactive map of Plateforme 10 - Lausanne's arts district in Switzerland.
-The 3D Map was created from scratch using Blender.
+Interactive map of Plateforme 10 - Lausanne's arts district in Switzerland.
+The 3D Map was created from scratch using Blender and Three.js.
 You can view some images of the process down below.

 **[> View the live demo](https://plateforme10-interactive-map.vercel.app/)**